noscripter/dbushell.com/src-markdown/about.md

 On the Web, I consider myself self-taught.
 Programming has fascinated me since the days of dial-up modems and floppy disks (this domain is over a decade old).
 My formal education is firmly rooted in the finer arts.
 I graduated with 1st class honours in Graphic Design at Cumbria University.

-I blog about the web on [my blog](http://dbushell.com/blog) and shares ideas, inspiration, and nonsense [@dbushell](http://twitter.com/dbushell).
+I write about the web on [my blog](http://dbushell.com/blog) and shares ideas, inspiration, and nonsense [@dbushell](http://twitter.com/dbushell).
 I've also written [articles](http://smashingmagazine.com/author/david-bushell/) for industry leader Smashing Magazine.
 I host several popular [projects on GitHub](https://github.com/dbushell).
-You can find me on [CodePen](http://codepen.io/dbushell/) where I play around with ideas.
+You can find me on [CodePen](http://codepen.io/dbushell/) where I play around with code.

 Any questions? <a href="/contact/">Contact me</a>.